dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 Even the basic CryptoCondition features offer more complex logical expressions than a normal Bitcoin script.
 For example, with CC a spending transaction could be required to have signatures from at least `M` of `N` acceptable `pubkeys`.

-Application validation can accomplish this as well.
-We will examine this possibility further on in the tutorial.
+Antara Module validation can accomplish more to it.<!-- dimxy Module validation (what is called arbitrary code above) can do things more advanced than basic cryptocondition-->  We will examine this possibility further on in the tutorial.

 As logical conditions and subconditions can be added to a CryptoCondition as desired, the developer can build complex logic that governs the movement of Smart Chain assets.
 In this sense, Antara is an advanced evolution of the basic Bitcoin Script security features, such as pubkey or pubkey hash scripts.